redhat-cne/spec/json-format.md

-# JSON Event Format for O-RAN Event - Version 0.0.1
+# JSON Event Format for Cloud Native Events (CNE) - Version 0.0.1

 ## Abstract

-The JSON Format for O-RAN Event defines how events are expressed in JavaScript Object Notation (JSON) Data Interchange Format ([RFC8259][rfc8259]).
+The JSON Format for Cloud Native Events defines how events are expressed in JavaScript Object Notation (JSON) Data Interchange Format ([RFC8259][rfc8259]).

 ## Table of Contents